OleksandrNechai/blogposts/2017/Wrestling-with-large-code-amounts-and-winning-multi-line-editing.md

 **Wrestling with large code amounts and winning: multiline editing.**

-Sometimes on the data processing project, it is needed to work with a large amount of code or other text which is similar but still is different enough so that it is not viable to extract it into the callable function.
+Sometimes on the data processing project, it is needed to work with a large amount of code or other text which is similar but still is different enough.
+So, it is not viable to extract it into the callable function.
 For example (yes it is contrived one) you might have a long list of object initializers like this:

 ```cs
 public static IEnumerable<Student> Students()